 The VOTable standard, while not hugely complicated, has a number of subtleties and it's not difficult to produce VOTable documents which violate it in various ways.
-In fact it's probably true to say that most VOTable documents out there are not strictly legal.
 In some cases the errors are small and a parser is likely to process the document without noticing the trouble.
 In other cases, the errors are so serious that it's hard for any software to make sense of it.
 In many cases in between, different software will react in different ways, in the worst case appearing to parse a VOTable but in fact understanding the wrong data.

 votlint is a program which can check a VOTable document